blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 ## Electrical Connections

-With the Dr. Wattson boards looped into the flow of power via extension cables, the supply is connected to the first monitor board, which supplies power to the relay.
-The relay output provides power to the equipment you want to monitor and control, via the second monitor board.
+The primary electrical connections are based around the Dr. Wattson monitoring board.
+The board's line input is plugged into your AC outlet and the tool is plugged into the board's AC load outlet.
+A USB power brick is also connected to the 18-guage USB power outlet that you added to the board.

-For ease of identification, use the board with the lower I2C address to monitor input power, and the higher I2C address to monitor output power.
-We recommend using addresses `0x74` and `0x75`.

 ![](./images/electrical-schematic.png)

 During development and testing, you will typically power the Notecarrier and Swan via USB cables from your computer.
-When the application is deployed, you will use a USB power adapter plugged into the first monitor USB outlet.
+When the application is deployed, you will use the USB power adapter plugged into monitor's USB power outlet.

 ## Testing

 To ensure the setup is working as expected, it's a good idea to test the application before deploying it in a real-world setting.

-For testing, you will need a suitable load as the equipment to monitor and control.
-We used a desk lamp with off, low, medium and high settings that allows easy visual indication when the relay is off, and has variable power settings for power use and quality monitoring.
+For testing, you will need a suitable tool to monitor and optionally measure the vibration of .
+We used a desk fan with off, low, medium and high settings that allows power consumption to be regulated with increasing vibration at higher speeds.

-## Configure Monitoring
+## Configure Vibration and Power Monitoring

 You configure the app using a number of environment variables.
-Configuration includes how often regular power monitoring events are sent, and the thresholds for anomalous behavior that trigger an alert.
+Configuration includes how often regular power monitoring events are sent, and the thresholds for anomalous vibration and electrical behavior that trigger an alert.

-Alerts are sent when the current, voltage, or power use is outside the configured range or when a change greater than a given percent is detected.
+Alerts are sent when the current, voltage, power or vibration is outside the configured range or when a change greater than a given percent is detected.

 These are the environment variables that you can configure according your use case: